EnhancedNetwork/TOHE-Docs/changelogs/Beta.md

 Remember, this may cause unexpected issues on official servers, such as unhidden messages from guessers, delayed player name updates, packet loss resulting in missed updates, occasional black screens after meetings, and very slow loading times.
 If you continue to play with this option enabled, please be aware that the server may become unstable, and there is a slight chance of being flagged by the anti-cheat system.
 We will do our best to address these issues, but please understand that some may be beyond our control.

 ## Bug Fixes & Improvements
-Improved Custom Net Object @NikoCat233
+Improved Custom Net Object @NikoCat233<br>
-CNO now fully adheres to the rate limit anti-cheat More Custom Buttons @PEPPERcula
+CNO now fully adheres to the rate limit anti-cheat<br>
+More Custom Buttons @PEPPERcula<br>
-18 images added or updated to the mod
+18 images added or updated to the mod<br>
-Solsticer and Workaholic won't be Executioner's target @impostor4291 and @Tommy-XL Fixed Shapeshift showing the original name for vanilla players @Tommy-XL Solsticer can't be Bounty Hunter or Huntsman's target @Bri1101 Bounty Hunter and Huntsman can no longer target friendly team members (e.g., their lover or romantic partner) Fixed CN_Template @Reborn5537
+Solsticer and Workaholic won't be Executioner's target @impostor4291 and @Tommy-XL<br>
+Fixed Shapeshift showing the original name for vanilla players @Tommy-XL<br>
+Solsticer can't be Bounty Hunter or Huntsman's target @Bri1101<br>
+Bounty Hunter and Huntsman can no longer target friendly team members (e.g., their lover or romantic partner)<br>
+Fixed CN_Template @Reborn5537<br>
-Madmate impostors can get the last impostor @impostor4291 Auto start added after a certain time on modded regions @NikoCat233 Fixed error ending the game when a player disconnects due to an error on modded regions @NikoCat233 Converted coven team members won't target coven teammates (e.g., BodyGuard) @MargaretTheFool Delayed the check of the closest vent and serialized close vent @Tommy-XL Fixed additional winners sometimes being missed from final winners @impostor4291
+Madmate impostors can get the last impostor @impostor4291<br>
+Auto start added after a certain time on modded regions @NikoCat233<br>
+Fixed error ending the game when a player disconnects due to an error on modded regions @NikoCat233<br>
+Converted coven team members won't target coven teammates (e.g., BodyGuard) @MargaretTheFool<br>
+Delayed the check of the closest vent and serialized close vent @Tommy-XL<br>
+Fixed additional winners sometimes being missed from final winners @impostor4291<br>

 </details>
 <details>